-A fresh battery delivers current to a dead battery which has high resistance.
+The fresh battery will deliver current into a dead battery which has high resistance.
 This results in excessive heat in the used/dead battery, which can cause further damage, leakage, or rupture.
-A used battery drains energy from a new one, reducing the total amount of battery power available.
+A used battery will drain energy from the new one, reducing the total amount of battery power available.